enginerd-kr/chronis/README.md

 See the [examples/](examples/) directory for more examples:

-- `quickstart.py` - Basic usage example
+- `quickstart.py` - Basic usage with simplified API

 Run examples: